-For a partial term with n nonzero digits, the minimum latency implementation has $\lceil \log_2 n \rceil$ adder-steps and the maximum latency implementation of a partial term has n-1 adder-steps.
+For a partial term with n non-zero digits, the minimum latency implementation has $\lceil \log_2 n \rceil$ adder-steps and the maximum latency implementation of a partial term has n-1 addersteps.
 In the network, an OR gate associated with the partial term gathers all of these operations.
-Therefore, a partial term can be generated with the number of adder-steps ranging from its minimum to maximum latency implementations.
-As can be seen in Fig. 5, the coefficient 15 can be implemented with a minimum of two and a maximum of three adders-steps, determined, for instance, by $15 = 3{\ll 2} + 3$ , which has a minimum and a maximum of two adder-steps, and by $15 = 1{\ll 3} + 7$ , which has a minimum and a maximum of three adder-steps.
+So, a partial term can be generated with the number of adder-steps ranging from its minimum to maximum latency implementations.
+As can be seen from Figure 5, the coefficient 15 can be implemented with minimum 2 and maximum 3 adders-steps, determined, for instance, by $15 = 3{\ll 2} + 3$ which has a minimum and a maximum of 2 adder-steps and by $15 = 1{\ll 3} + 7$ which has a minimum and a maximum of 3 adder-steps.

-After the Boolean network has been constructed, we compute the minimum level ( $min\level$ ) and maximum level ( $max\level$ ) values of each operation and partial term by traversing the network from primary inputs to POs.
-Then, we find the $min\delay$ value by computing the maximum of the $min\level$ values of the POs.
-By setting $user\delay = min\delay$ as the maximum delay constraint, the algorithm that we propose is an exact algorithm for the minimum area design that achieves minimum delay.
-Naturally, if the user sets $user\delay < min\delay$ , no solution is possible.
+After the Boolean network has been constructed, we compute the minimum level (min\level) and maximum level (max\level) values of each operation and partial term by traversing the network from primary inputs to primary outputs.
+Then, we find the min\delay value by computing the maximum of the min\level values of the primary outputs.
+By setting user\delay=min\delay as the maximum delay constraint, the algorithm that we propose is an exact algorithm for the minimum area design that achieves minimum delay.
+Naturally, if the user sets user\delay<min\delay, no solution is possible.